geosoft-as/jsonwelllogformat/JavaScript/README.md

 npm start
 ```

-On online version of this simple JavaScript program is
+An online version of this simple JavaScript program is
-demonstrated at wit the public Volve Dataset at
+demonstrated for the public _Volve_ dataset at
 [http://www.jsonwelllogformat.org/viewer/](http://www.jsonwelllogformat.org/viewer/).